RaghavK16/ElectrRec/README.md

 ## Getting Started

+* Electron is a framework for creating native applications with web technologies like JavaScript, HTML, and CSS.

+* It takes care of the hard parts so you can focus on the core of your application.

 Note: Electron Forge requires Node 10 or above, plus git installed.

 1. If you have a more recent version of npm or yarn, you can use npx, or yarn create.